Get More Information with Following Links

 - Have a range of dates in mind for your class(es) to visit.

-- We are now accepting reservations for the 2022-2023 school year.
+- We have a few openings available for the remainder of this 2023 school year.
+Reservations for the 2023-2024 school year will open on May 1, 2023.
 This year, we are offering some programs on only certain days and times of the year.

 - Examine the program descriptions on our Education Programs page.
 Each program has a specific theme, and some programs are targeted to specific age groups.
 Think about which programs best address your curriculum and grade(s).